Introduction

 3. Stateful Inspection Firewall

-This particular type of firewall integrates packet inspection technology and TCP handshake verification to enhance the level of protection beyond what each architecture could individually offer.
+This particular firewall type integrates packet inspection technology and TCP handshake verification to enhance the level of protection beyond what each architecture could individually offer.

-Nevertheless, utilizing these firewalls imposes an additional burden on computational resources.
+Nevertheless, utilizing these types of firewalls imposes an additional burden on computational resources.
 The transfer of legitimate packets may experience a decrease in speed when compared to alternative solutions.

 Advantages: